 Rotating category cash back cards are a little more complicated.

 Like bonus category cash back cards, rotating category cards offer higher cash back percentages on certain types of purchases.
-These purchase categories rotate every quarter and cardholders must activate their rotating bonus categories before they can earn rewards.
+These purchase categories rotate every quarter and cardholders must activate their rotating bonus categories before earning rewards.

 The Chase Freedom Flex℠ and Discover it® Cash Back cards offer rotating category cash back rewards.
 Both cards offer 5 percent cash back on categories that rotate every quarter (activation required) for up to $1,500 in purchases per quarter (then 1 percent).
 That’s $75 cash back per quarter or $300 per year if you max out your rotating category purchases.

-These elevated cash back categories include everything from grocery stores to streaming services and often feature popular online businesses like Amazon.com, Walmart and PayPal.
+These elevated cash back categories include everything from grocery stores to streaming services and often feature popular online businesses like Amazon.com and Walmart.

 The Chase Freedom Flex also offers 5 percent cash back on Chase Ultimate Rewards travel purchases, 3 percent cash back on drugstores and dining (including restaurants, takeout and eligible delivery services) and at least 1 percent cash back on other purchases.

 Aside from its rotating bonus categories, the Discover it Cash Back card offers only 1 percent cash back on general purchases.
 However, new cardholders can take advantage of Discover’s Cashback Match, which will automatically match all the cash back you’ve earned at the end of your first year.

 Lastly, some cards offer the option to select your own bonus cash back category.
 Like regular bonus category cash back cards, you’ll typically earn a boosted rate in a few select categories and 1 percent cash back on general purchases.
 However, instead of having a fixed category or keeping track of rotating bonus categories, you can select your bonus category from a list of options.